FengZhenhua/DAC-CSR/README.md

 4. Download the latest VLFeat binary distribution from `http://www.vlfeat.org/install-matlab.html` and unpack it to `/pathtomaindir/vlfeat/`.

 ### Run test on AFLW using the pre-trained model
+5. Run the `runTestAFLW.m` script for the test on AFLW using the AFLW-Full protocol.

 ### The training code is coming soon...